cocafe/physmem/readme.md

 ## physmem

-A command line utility to read/write physical memory on Windows via asmmap64 driver.
+A command line utility to read/write physical memory on Windows via **vulnerable** asmmap64 driver.

 Run with **administrative privileges**.